-Personal safety padlocks are used to secure lockout tagout devices such as valve locks, circuit breaker locks, plug locks, cable locks, and lock boxes.
-Each padlock belongs to an authorized employee and should be labeled with information that identifies its owner.
+Padlocks – Personal safety padlocks are used to secure lockout tagout devices such as valve locks, circuit breaker locks, plug locks, cable locks, and lock boxes.
+Each padlock belongs to an authorized employee and should be tagged with the owner's details.

-Circuit breaker locks prevent the accidental switching on of electrical circuits.
+Circuit breaker locks– Circuit breaker locks prevent electrical circuits from being accidentally activated.
 Employees can install them by clamping them over circuit breaker switches.
-The locks will then need to be secured with personal safety padlocks.
+Then, personal safety padlocks must secure these locks.

-A plug lock prevents a machine from being plugged in, which in turn prevents electricity from flowing into that machine.
-The machine’s plug is encased in the plug lock, after which the lock is secured with a padlock.
+Plug locks – A plug lock stops a machine from being plugged in, therefore preventing power from flowing into it.
+The plug lock encases the machine's plug, which is then secured with a padlock.